-Respectful and connected parents still enforce limits and boundaries.
-The difference here is that we explain them thoroughly (no “because I said so”) and we give them the freedom to make age appropriate choices in other areas.
+Respectful and connected parents still work together with limits and boundaries.
+The difference here is that we explain them thoroughly (no “because I said so”) and we give them the freedom to make age appropriate choices.

 Often you have to repeat your explanation.
 Often, you have to help them work through emotions that come up because of these boundaries.
 That’s okay.
 Through this work you are showing your children that you care enough to explain, re-explain and help them deal with the things they feel are difficult.
 Working as a team to establish personal boundaries and handle each others boundaries is something that we need to involve in daily life.
 This comes naturally with a family culture of respect and cooperation.

 When people (and children are people too) feel like part of a team, they’re more likely to help that team!
 Ask yourself: